HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

 1. Sign in to the HCL Software Licensing Portal.

-2. Identify the Portal 9.5 offering you want to install.
+2. Identify the HCL DX (Portal and or WCM) 8.5 offering you currently have so you can obtain the correct corresponding HCL DX 9.5 offering package.

     !!! note
-        There are several different Portal 9.5 offerings.
-Your license determines which offerings you will see listed as available to download.
+        There are several different HCL Digital Experience 9.5 offerings.
+Your purchased entitlements license determines which offerings are listed as available to download.

     Example package names for the different Portal 9.5 offerings are: